Having a turtle as a pet is refreshing, relaxing, and rewarding.

 Turtles have aquatic/semi-aquatic life cycle while some species are totally land animals.
 As these turtles are slow and rest most of their time, they have a very low metabolic rate.
 No wonder Turtles have become a favorite pet because of their mesmerizing characteristics.

 The best turtle tank setup replicates the ideal conditions as their natural habitats.
+Turtles tank are a bit different than regular fish tanks.
 Since turtles do not require high maintenance costs, setting up their tank is the only challenging task you will ever face.

 Table of Contents

 - What Does a Turtle Need in It’s Tank?

 - What Size of Tank Does a Turtle Need?